We have six Safer Neighbourhood Teams (SNTs) in Barnsley, policing communities and responding to neighbourhood issues, such as anti-social behaviour.

 They're made up of police officers, police community support officers (PCSOs), special constables, council officers, volunteers and partners.

-They're managed by a police inspector, sergeant and a community safety tasking officer.
+They're managed by a police inspector, sergeant and a community safety team leader.
 They work together with the community and other organisations to tackle anti-social behaviour.

 The teams adopt a problem solving approach to target issues important to the community.